They are a family of proteins found in the skeletal and cardiac muscle fibers that produce muscle contraction.

 Because it is not always possible to determine if there is only one serious injury or if there is a heart attack, the general term for the condition is acute coronary syndrome(ACS).

-Most commonly, a heart attack begins with a feeling of pressure or intense pain in the chest, which often extends to the neck or left arm.
-You may have trouble getting your breath back or you may feel weak and have a cold sweat.
+A heart attack begins with a feeling of pressure or intense pain in the chest, which often extends to the neck or left arm.
+You may have trouble getting your breath back or feel weak and have a cold sweat.

 Partial closure is usually due to atherosclerosis (often called hardening of the arteries).
 The obstruction occurs gradually over many years as the lipid plaques deposit along the walls of the blood vessels.